chipzx92/DataEngineeringI320/docs/syllabus.md

 The course space on Canvas is available at: https://utexas.instructure.com/courses/1341797

+## Lab link

+You can access your lab machine through this link: https://labs.azure.com/

 ## Land Acknowledgement

 We would like to acknowledge that when we are meeting on Indigenous land.
 Moreover, we would like to acknowledge and pay our respects to the Carrizo & Comecrudo, Coahuiltecan, Caddo, Tonkawa, Comanche, Lipan Apache, Alabama-Coushatta, Kickapoo, Tigua Pueblo, and all the American Indian and Indigenous Peoples and communities who have been or have become a part of these lands and territories in Texas, here on Turtle Island.